Create your first Incremental Model

 What is Incremental modeling?

-Why use Incremental modeling?
+Why use incremental modeling?

 Let's suppose you have millions of records in your Paypal integration.
 You use a SQL model to model those raw data inputs and create your desired report.